jtee0-0/rock_paper_scissor/README.md

-# a basic rock, paper, scissors code in python
+# a simple rock paper scissors code to play with computer.